 How do beauty brands cut through the buzz and gain cult status?
-Retail analyst, Heather Ibberson takes a look at some established cult brands and new niche brands creating demand for product that customers can’t get enough.
+We take a look at some established cult brands and new niche brands creating demand for products that customers can't get enough.

 Want to know the secret?
 Here are three ingredients that top cult beauty brands bake into their DNA.